mediocregopher/blog.mediocregopher.com/_posts/2018-10-25-rethinking-identity.md

 discuss how a DaaS would operate in a world where the internet is no longer hosted in central datacenters.

 Consider an Ethereum-based dapp.
-If a DaaS user were to register with their account one ethereum address (which are really public keys), the following use-case could be implemented:
+If a user were to register one ethereum address (which are really public keys) with their DaaS account, the following use-case could be implemented:

 * A charity dapp has an ethereum contract, which receives a call from an ethereum address asking for money.
 The dapp wants to ensure every person it sends money to hasn't received any that day.

 * The DaaS has a separate ethereum contract it manages, where it stores all addresses which have been registered to a user.
+There is no need to keep any other user information in the contract.

 * The charity dapp's contract calls the DaaS' contract, asking it if the address is one of its addresses.
-If so, and if the charity contract hasn't given to that address yet today, it can give that address money.
+If so, and if the charity contract hasn't given to that address yet today, it can send money to that address.

-There would perhaps need to be some mechanism by which a user could change their address, which would be complex since that address might be in use by a dapp already, but it would likely be do-able.
+There would perhaps need to be some mechanism by which a user could change their address, which would be complex since that address might be in use by a dapp already, but it's likely a solvable problem.

 A charity dapp is a bit of a silly example; ideally with a charity dapp there'd also be some mechanism to ensure a person actually _needs_ the money.
-But there's other dapp ideas which would greatly benefit from some insurance that they are not being abused.
+But there's other dapp ideas which would become feasible, due to the inability of a person to impersonate many people, if DaaS use becomes normal.

 ## Why Did I Write This?